shermanloan/scejson-doc/doc/module-interestonly.md

 specified payment frequency (see the `PPY` field above), after which the loan is scheduled to be paid off.

-## Single Payment Note Response Data Object Field Definition
+## Interest Only Loan Response Data Object Field Definition

 The following example is the response returned from the SCEJSON for the request provided at the beginning of the previous section.